-Sui mmary of learning outcomes Number of questions in the examination 1.
-Understand the life and pensions customer 10 2.
+Sun nmary of learning outcomes Number of questions in the examination 1.
+Understand the varying needs of life and pensions customers and the importance of positive customer outcomes 10 2.
 Understand key functions within life and pensions customer operations 6 3.
 Understand the importance of clear and accurate information in attracting and selling to customers 6 4.
 Apply appropriate customer service principles, processes and techniques to customer communications 12 5.
 Understand the difference between advice, guidance and information in a customer communication context 4 6.
 Understand the importance of recording, managing and responding to customer feedback 6 7.
 Understand the characteristics of effective teams 6

-^{}The test specification has an in-built element of flexibility.
+^{} The test specification has an in-built element of flexibility.
 It is designed to be used as a guide for study and is not a statement of actual number of questions that will appear in every exam.
 However, the number of questions testing each learning outcome will generally be within the range plus or minus 2 of the number indicated.